TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 14/1 Kings 14.16.md

 ---

-And he will give Israel up because of the sins of Jeroboam, which he hath sinned, and wherewith he hath made Israel to sin.
+He will give Israel up because of the sins of Jeroboam, which he has sinned, and with which he has made Israel to sin."